RemoQuality/timecamp-v2.1-desktop-app/README.md

 Now you can open it in your IDE of choice.

+#### Updating enviroment info
-Firstly, you need to make `CMakeProjectConfig.cmake`.
+To compile our code you need to make a `CMakeProjectConfig.cmake` file.

 Copy and rename `CMakeProjectConfig.cmake.example` and modify the path to Path to Qt precompiled libs.

+Adding path to Qt to the `PATH` enviroment variable is also advisable, it will help with packaging installer and signing the binaries.

+Now you are ready to go!

 ## Compiling our source